bangbui2003/Coffe-Sale-Excel-Dashboard/README.md

 - Using condition function for Cleaning, structuring data
 - Using pivot table, pivot chart, filter,... to create dashboard
 #### Output Variables
-- The outcome of this project is an interactive dashboard to help managers have a clearer view of shop commercial state and can help to make business-decision faster.
+- The goal of this project is to create an interactive Excel dashboard that provides managers with a clear view of the shop's commercial performance, enabling them to make business decisions more quickly and with greater confidence.